The Lindy Effect and its Meaning

 The real competitors of e-book readers are tablets, as they combine nearly the same advantages and uses.
 They are portable, compact, can store a large number of books in electronic format, and are large enough for comfortable reading.

-A different case relates to nutrition.
-Why should we switch our diet, which has been functioning for 10,000 years, to artificial foods, and why would that be healthy?
+- Nutrition: Why should we switch our diet, which has been functioning for 10,000 years, to artificial foods, and why would that be healthy?

-The Absorbing Barrier
+The Lindy Principle and the Absorbing Barrier

-Nassim Taleb explains that the Lindy effect emerges due to the distance to an absorbing barrier.
+Nassim Taleb explains that the lindy effect emerges due to the distance to an absorbing barrier.
 An example from the world of books: Ideas do not survive if their carriers die.
 In book form, ideas can continue to exist.
-However, they will only be read long-term if they have context-independent relevance.
+However, they will only be read in the future if they have context-independent relevance.
 The absorbing barrier for books includes events tied to the book (a political scandal, a president) that become irrelevant after a certain time.
 The author must place the events in a context that truly relates to the principles of life; otherwise, the book will fade into obscurity twenty years later.

 The Lindy Effect as a Proxy

-4. Flexibility: The proxy should have broad applicability, meaning it can be applied across a wide range of scenarios and possess a high number of potential paths.
+- Flexibility: The proxy should have broad applicability, meaning it can be applied across a wide range of scenarios and possess a high number of potential paths.

 Literature